Polaritonic Bloch's Theorem beyond the Long-Wavelength Approximation

 where $\sum_{\mathbf{k},\lambda}\mathbf{k}\hat{n}_{\mathbf{k},\lambda}$ is associated the total photonic momentum operator.
 Indeed, under this combined operation, the Pauli–Fierz Hamiltonian recovers full translational invariance, $\hat{T}_{glob}(\mathbf{R})\hat{H}_{PF}\hat{T}_{glob}(\mathbf{R})^{\dagger}=\hat{H}_{PF}$.
 The existence of this symmetry is not merely formal: it reflects the fact that, in the strong light–matter coupling regime, electrons and photons no longer behave as distinct entities but as a single, hybrid quasiparticle—the polariton.
-As a consequence, electronic and photonic coordinates translate coherently, giving rise to polaritonic Bloch states whose collective symmetry underlies the extension of Bloch's theorem to cavity QED.
+Thus, electronic and photonic coordinates translate coherently, giving rise to polaritonic Bloch states whose collective symmetry underlies the extension of Bloch's theorem to cavity QED.
 The corresponding eigenstates can be written as:

 where the photonic phases $e^{-i\mathbf{k}\cdot \mathbf{r}n_{\mathbf{k},\lambda}}$ ensure that the electronic quasimomentum $\mathbf{q}$ remains a good quantum number for all multiphotonon and multimode configurations.
-In fact, in this representation, the phase acquired by the electronic translation is exactly compensated by the photonic contribution, restoring periodicity through the global light–matter symmetry (See Supplementary Information S1 for details on the derivation).
+In this representation, the phase acquired by the electronic translation is exactly compensated by the photonic contribution, preserving periodicity through the global light–matter symmetry (See Supplementary Text S1).